rai-dorzback/Flow-State-Kanban/server/README.md

 ### **Dec 8, 2024**
 Today, I combined the backend app with my React frontend so I can start connecting it to the API in server.js.
 I used create vite@latest for the boilerplate.

+I decided to switch the vanilla MongoDB to use Mongoose, as it makes it so much easier to define Schemas/Models and to update a task.

+I added logic to create a new board with 3 default columns: To Do, In Progress, Done.
+I also added a route to update the board title at '/boards/title/:id'.

+Because I want to add a homepage that will ask the user if they want to create a new board or use an existing one, I am going to use react-router-dom to create a Homepage route and a BoardView route.

+Because I changed the structure of App.jsx, I had to move the openModal state into BoardView so that the modal was associated with the view of the Kanban board.

+Next steps:
+- Add a homepage asking user to create a new board ✅
+- Add ability to select one of your existing boards from homepage
+- Style homepage
+- Navigate Home > Board page after creating board
+- Have boardview dynamically read/display title from database
+- Give user ability to change title (using database)
+- Consider changing endpoints to have query parameters (i.e., ?q=) instead of just longer and longer paths (how it is now).
+Model it off of apis like cocktailDB

 ### **Dec 7, 2024**
 #### Progress
 - Solved a problem with the `PATCH` request: The issue was not with matching the task ID in MongoDB Atlas but with handling `req.body` for the `status`.
 For now, I’ve hard-coded the status to `"In Progress"`.
 Once the frontend is implemented, I’ll update this to dynamically fetch the status from a form via `req.body`.